 Verify that auto-enrollment is activated for those users who are going to enroll the devices into Intune.
 For additional details, see Azure AD and Microsoft Intune: Automatic MDM enrollment in the new Portal.
-Also verify that the MAM user scope is set to None.
-Otherwise, it will have precedence over the MDM scope that will lead to issues.

 Verify that the device OS version is Windows 10, version 1709 or later.